shelltar/acc/README.md

 #
 # Enable this only as last resort, if the set charging switch is stubbornly reset by the system.
 # Oftentimes, userspace thermal management daemons (e.g., mi_thermald) and/or driver bugs are behind charging control issues.
-# Try this feature if thermal management approaches such as thermal_suspend don't help.

 # idle_apps (ia) #